Meta-analysis: Applications in modern science

 Results from studies are combined using different approaches.
 One approach frequently used in meta-analysis in health care research is termed 'inverse variance method'.
 The average effect size across all studies is computed as a weighted mean, whereby the weights are equal to the inverse variance of each study's effect estimator.
 Larger studies and studies with less random variation are given greater weight than smaller studies.
 Other common approaches include the Mantel–Haenszel method and the Peto method.

 Seed-based d mapping (formerly signed differential mapping, SDM) is a statistical technique for meta-analyzing studies on differences in brain activity or structure which used neuroimaging techniques such as fMRI, VBM or PET.

 Different high throughput techniques such as microarrays have been used to understand Gene expression.
 MicroRNA expression profiles have been used to identify differentially expressed microRNAs in particular cell or tissue type or disease conditions or to check the effect of a treatment.
 A meta-analysis of such expression profiles was performed to derive novel conclusions and to validate the known findings.

 Meta-analysis of whole genome sequencing studies provides an attractive solution to the problem of collecting large sample sizes for discovering rare variants associated with complex phenotypes.
 Some methods have been developed to enable functionally informed rare variant association meta-analysis in biobank-scale cohorts using efficient approaches for summary statistic storage.

+Sweeping meta-analyses can also be used to estimate a network of effects.
+This allows researchers to examine patterns in the fuller panorama of more accurately estimated results and draw conclusions that consider the broader context (e.g., how personality-intelligence relations vary by trait family).